Post-election protests put Kyrgyzstan on brink of revolt | Politics

 People protesting the results of a parliamentary election in Kyrgyzstan broke into government and security headquarters early on Tuesday and freed a former president from custody, local news websites said.

-Authorities said they did not rule out holding another vote.
+Authorities said they did not rule out holding another vote as public rallies started in other cities across the country.
 The thousands-strong protests broke out after two establishment parties, one of which is close to President Sooronbai Jeenbekov, swept Sunday's vote, according to preliminary results.

 Police had dispersed the protest late on Monday, but protesters returned to the central square of capital Bishkek hours later and broke into the building that houses both the president and parliament, the local websites said.
-The building known locally as the White House briefly caught fire on Tuesday morning which was quickly put out.
+The building known locally as the White House briefly caught fire on Tuesday morning, but the blaze was quickly put out.

 - READ MORE ON: